Sarvesh1814/DeepNeuralNLP/README.md

    - Compute tf-idf scores for words in the entire dataset.
    - For each sentence, create a vector representation based on the tf-idf scores of the words it contains.

+## Code Explanation

+### Data Preparation:

+Replace the corpus variable with your text corpus.
+The corpus should be a list of documents separated by periods.

+### TF-IDF Vectorization:

+Calculate TF-IDF values for the words in the corpus using the TfidfVectorizer from Scikit-Learn.

+### Initialization:

+Initialize context sentence vectors (Mc) using TF-IDF values.
+Initialize random sentence vectors (Wt and Wc) for center and context sentences.

+### Hyperparameters:

+Set hyperparameters such as epochs, window_size, and learning_rate according to your requirements.

+### Sigmoid Activation Function:

+Define the sigmoid activation function.

+### Binary Cross-Entropy Loss Function:

+Define the binary cross-entropy loss function.

+### Training Loop:

+1. Train the Word2Vec model with Skip-gram using binary cross-entropy loss.
+2. For each epoch:
+3. Shuffle the indices of the sentences.
+4. Split the data into batches (each containing batch_size sentences).
+5. For each sentence in each batch:
+   Compute the raw score (z) for the sentence.
+   Apply the sigmoid activation function to get the predicted context vector.
+   Calculate the loss based on binary cross-entropy between the predicted and true context vectors.
+6. Using gradient descent, Update the weight matrices (Wt and Wc).
+7. Accumulate the loss for the epoch.
+8. Print the total loss for the epoch.
+9. If the total loss falls below a threshold, stop training.